GCM1

 Chorion-specific transcription factor GCMa is a protein that, in humans, is encoded by the GCM1 gene.

 This gene encodes a DNA-binding protein with a gcm-motif (glial cell missing motif).
 The encoded protein is a homolog of the Drosophila glial cells missing gene (gcm).
 This protein binds to the GCM-motif (A/G)CCCGCAT, a novel sequence among known targets of DNA-binding proteins.
 The N-terminal DNA-binding domain confers the unique DNA-binding activity of this protein.

+In cancer patients, GCM1 expression has been linked to both higher and lower survival rates, depending on cancer type.